bingyangchen/KM-software/System Design/System Design Blueprint.md

 ### Scalability

-Design systems to handle the increased load by adding more resources (horizontal scaling) or optimizing the system’s capacity (vertical scaling).
+Design systems to handle the increased load by adding more resources (horizontal scaling) or optimizing the system's capacity (vertical scaling).

 ### Performance

-Optimizing the system’s response time, throughput, and resource utilization is crucial for a successful design.
+Optimizing the system's response time, throughput, and resource utilization is crucial for a successful design.

 ### Security

-Ensure the system’s confidentiality, integrity, and availability by implementing proper security measures and practices.
+Ensure the system's confidentiality, integrity, and availability by implementing proper security measures and practices.

 ### Fault Tolerance and Resilience